Worker's Compensation - Domestic Servants & Home-Care Providers

 Answer: Under section 102.07 (8), Wis.
 Stats., a person is required to meet a nine-part test before he or she is considered an independent contractor rather than an employee.
 A person is not an independent contractor for worker’s compensation purposes just because the person says they are, or because the contractor over them says so, or because they both say so, or even if other regulators (including the federal government and other state agencies) say so.
 The nine-part statutory test set forth under s.
 102.07 (8), Wis.
 Stats., must be met before a person working under another person is considered not to be an employee.
 To be considered an independent contractor and not an employee, an individual must meet and maintain all nine of the following requirements:

 - Maintain a separate business.

-- Obtain a Federal Employer Identification number from the Federal Internal Revenue Service (IRS) or have filed business or self-employment income tax returns with the IRS based on the work or service in the previous year.
+- Obtain a Federal Employer Identification Number (FEIN) from the Federal Internal Revenue Service (IRS) or have filed business or self-employment income tax returns with the IRS based on the work or service in the previous year.
 (See note below.)

 - Operate under specific contracts.

 - Be responsible for operating expenses under the contracts.

 - Be responsible for satisfactory performance of the work under the contracts.